baraverkstad/upstate/README.md

 A third option is to manually copy the `upstate` binary, `man/man1/upstate.1` and `etc/upstate.conf` to their desired locations on the server.

-Finally, it is also possible to build a Docker image (`make build-docker`) and run from a container with access to the host machine processes and PID
+Finally, it is also possible to run as a Docker container with access to the host machine processes and PID files:
-files:

 ```
     docker run --rm --tty --pid host \
-        -v /etc/upstate.conf:/etc/upstate.conf \
+        -v /etc/upstate.conf:/etc/upstate.conf:ro \
         -v /var/run:/var/run:ro \
-        upstate:latest
+        ghcr.io/baraverkstad/upstate:latest
 ```